ImgBotApp/InternetNL/detail/web/tls/https-hsts/verdict/good_en.md

-Your web server offers a HSTS policy.
+Your web server offers an HSTS policy.